HariSekhon/Vagrant-templates/README.md

 ## Inventory

-`kubernetes` - Kubernetes cluster built by `kubeadm`.
+- `kubernetes` - Kubernetes cluster built by `kubeadm`.
 Used this to pass my [CKA](https://www.cncf.io/certification/cka/) exam ([Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/)), you need something like this for the official [CNCF CKA course - Kubernetes Fundamentals](https://training.linuxfoundation.org/training/kubernetes-fundamentals/) (as of 2019-2020)

-### Base Builds

-Fork these to create new labs quickly
+- `debian` - base build, fork to create debian-based labs quickly

-`debian` - base build
-`ubuntu` - base build
+- `ubuntu` - base build, fork to create ubuntu-based labs quickly

 ## See Also